pocomane/MiSTer_Batch_Control/Readme.md

 # Support

-Some functionalities need specific support for each cores.
-You can experiment with non supported core using the `CUSTOM` system: it is configurable as described in the `list_core` command section.
-If you make a system work in this way, please open a github issue specifying the value of the variables, so the its support can be easly added.
+Some functionalities need specific support for each system.
+To handle not-supported or non-standard cases, the `CUSTOM` system is provided.
+It let you, for example, to freely set the game directory, the symulated key sequence, etc.  It is configured with the environment variables specified in the `list_core` command section.
+If you make a system work in this way, please open a github issue specifying the value of the variables, so its support can be easly added.

 Please note that these informations could change from one release of the MiSTer to another, so please, make sure you are referring to the last release.
 If the